 As a general rule, you must highlight any borrowed source material that might appear to be your own if it is not cited correctly.
 When in doubt, remember that it is much better to over-cite your work than under-cite.

 Here at Cite This For Me we know that citing can be an arduous and time-consuming process.
-Luckily for you, you can work more efficiently - and avoid being marked down for plagiarism - by using Cite This For Me’s Chicago style citation generator.
+Luckily for you, you can work more efficiently - and avoid being marked down for plagiarism - by using the Cite This For Me Chicago style citation generator.

 Are you battling to get your Chicago citations finished in time?
 Feeling the pressure of imminent deadlines?
-Remove all the pain of citations with Cite This For Me’s intuitive and accurate citation generator.
+Remove all the pain of citations with the Cite This For Me accurate citation generator.

 Cite This For Me is committed to educating academic writers across the globe in the art of accurate citing.
 We believe it is essential that you equip yourself with the knowledge of why you need to use a referencing system, how best to insert citations in the main body of your assignment, and how to accurately compile a bibliography.
 At first, referencing may seem like a waste of time when you would much rather be focusing on the actual content of your work, but after reading this extensive Chicago style citation guide we hope that you will see referencing as a valuable, lifelong skill that is worth honing.

-Our multi-platform tool is designed to fulfill all of your referencing needs - whether you’re working at home, in the library, or on-the-go… With features such as Photo Quotes, which translates printed text into digital text for you to save as a quote, and organisational functions.
+Our multi-platform tool is designed to fulfill all of your referencing needs - whether you’re working at home, in the library, or on-the-go.

-Sign up for free now to add and edit each Chicago citation on the spot, import and export full projects or individual entries, make use of our add-ons and save your work in the cloud.
-Or step it up a notch with our browser extension Cite This For Me for Chrome - work smarter by citing web pages, articles, books and videos directly from your browser whilst you research online.
+Sign up now to add and edit each Chicago citation on the spot, as well as import and export full projects or individual entries.
+You can also make use of our browser extension Cite This For Me for Chrome - work smarter by citing web pages, articles, books and videos directly from your browser whilst you research online.

 Have you found a relevant book in the public library?
 Or stumbled across the perfect source to support your thesis in an archive?
-Wherever you are, cite your sources on the move with your mobile phone or tablet - scan the barcode of a book with Cite This For Me’s mobile app to add fully-formatted citations to your projects.
+Wherever you are, cite your sources on the move with your with the Cite This For Me to add automatically formatted citations to your projects.

-Stand on the shoulders of giants by accurately citing your source material using Cite This For Me’s fast, accessible and free Chicago style citation maker.
+Stand on the shoulders of giants by accurately citing your source material using the fast, accessible and free Chicago style citation maker from Cite This For Me.

 Sign up to Cite This For Me - the ultimate citation management tool.